How to Find Preforeclosures in 10 Ways for Agents & Investors

 3. Online Directories

 Online directories have extensive data on properties in your area, which can help you pinpoint preforeclosure listings.
-Directories also have filtering capabilities, making it easier to sort through potential listings to find the most relevant information.
+They also have filtering capabilities, making it easier to sort through potential listings to locate the most relevant details.

-While directories are useful for real estate professionals, they are ideal for real estate investors starting the search process for preforeclosure listings, because directories can be accessed instantly from any device with the least amount of legwork and without a real estate license.
-However, even the most accurate directories will inevitably have some inaccurate or out-of-date information, so it’s important to check multiple sources.
+While directories are useful for real estate professionals, they are ideal for real estate investors starting the search process for preforeclosure listings because directories can be accessed instantly from any device with the least amount of legwork and without a real estate license.
+However, even the most accurate directories will inevitably have inaccurate or outdated information, so check multiple sources.

 Here are some online directories where to find preforeclosure lists: